-Oracle announces its fourth quarter revenue on June 20.
+Oracle announces its fourth-quarter revenue on June 20.
 One thing I’ll be looking out for is the company’s performance in hardware sales.

 The company’s hardware revenue dropped 18 percent in 2012.
 Market share fell from just over five percent to a whisker over four percent.

-Perhaps the biggest admission of defeat – although no-one in the company would dare admit it – is the worldwide server alliance Oracle formed with Dell.
+Perhaps the biggest admission of defeat – although no-one in the company would dare admit it – is the worldwide server alliance formed with Dell.

 Company boss Larry Ellison continues to tell the world the Sun Microsystems acquisition was strategic and profitable.
 Maybe there are people who believe that.
-The simple truth is the world is moving to new computing models built around the cloud and those clouds don’t run on Oracle kit.
+The simple truth is the world is moving to new computing models built around the cloud and those clouds don’t run on Sun kit.